Can pure vegetable oil use as engine fuel?

 Pure vegetable oil use as engine fuel has potential for the most comprehensive ecologic, economic and social benefits of all biofuels.
 The production involves few process steps and can be done economically with small production units.
 The production process leads only to small energy losses, because no thermal or chemical process steps are involved.
 It can be implemented in decentralised small units, without loosing cost-effectiveness and provides potential for additional income generation on farms, thereby strengthening rural economic structures and social coherence in the EU as well as in hot arid and tropical countries.
 The non-toxicity and the low flammability are further advantages from a logistics point of view.

-All other biofuels have a longer production chain and higher associated energy losses.
+have a longer production chain and higher associated energy losses.
 E.g. ethanol production shows high energy losses because of the required distillation step and synthetic biofuels produced by the thermo-chemical pathway can hardly be produced with efficiency higher than 50% due to high thermal losses of the gasification stage and the fuel synthesis (Fischer-Tropsch or similar).

 All biofuels except pure vegetable oil also present a more or less pronounced risk for the environment or for safety due to some degree of toxicity and the generally high flammability.

 The low flammability of pure vegetable oil makes it unsuitable for use in conventional diesel engines first of all.
 Different engine adaptation concepts exist which help to overcome this principle difficulty, including bivalent operation, preheating of vegetable oil and a number of mechanical modifications, notably of the injection system.